 We also recommend you read through David Gaughran’s book Let's Get Digital.

-Keywords and categories aren’t just important to the Kindle Store, though.
+Keywords and categories aren’t just important on the Kindle Store, though.
 If you’re going wide, make sure you optimize your ebook’s presence on each of the major stores.
-To do so, we recommend you go through this video by Nick Stephenson on how readers find books on the iBooks, B&N, and Kobo store.
+To do so, we recommend you go through:

 Setting up pre-orders